The Truman Show: Legacy

+The film's set design and setting of Seahaven served as inspiration for future films with similar themes.
+Director Greta Gerwig consulted Weir for the inspiration for Barbie Land in the 2023 film Barbie, with the idea of creating it as an "interior soundstage world" reminiscent of Seahaven in The Truman Show.
+Director Jon M. Chu cited how The Truman Show and its setting influenced the thematic portrayal of the Land of Oz in the 2024 film Wicked, saying, "It helps create this idea of the rebelliousness that this new younger generation are discovering ...
+You start to see the truth about things that maybe you were taught differently."
+Comparisons have been drawn between The Truman Show and Free Guy (2021).

 The Truman Show delusion

 Joel Gold, a psychiatrist at the Bellevue Hospital Center, revealed that by 2008, he had met five patients with schizophrenia (and had heard of another twelve) who believed their lives were reality television shows.
 Gold named the syndrome "The Truman Show delusion" after the film and attributed the delusion to a world that had become hungry for publicity.
 Gold stated that some patients were rendered happy by their disease, while "others were tormented".
 One traveled to New York to check whether the World Trade Center had actually fallen—believing the 9/11 attacks to be an elaborate plot twist in his personal storyline.
 Another came to climb the Statue of Liberty, believing that he would be reunited with his high school girlfriend at the top and finally be released from the show.
 In August 2008, the British Journal of Psychiatry reported similar cases in the United Kingdom.
 The delusion has informally been referred to as "Truman syndrome", according to an Associated Press story from 2008.

-After hearing about the condition, Andrew Niccol, writer of The Truman Show, said: "You know you've made it when you have a disease named after you."
+After hearing about the condition, Andrew Niccol said: "You know you've made it when you have a disease named after you."

+Possible sequel show

+Screenwriter Andrew Niccol had pitched a sequel show to The Truman Show.
+This was his pitch: